 - Bleeding during or after the operation.
-It is common for the groin, penis, or scrotum to be bruised.
-Your child will not usually need a blood transfusion or another operation. - Inflammation (swelling and redness), which may develop around a stitch. - Infection of the surgical site (wound).
+It is common for the groin, penis or scrotum to be bruised.
+Your child will not usually need a blood transfusion or another operation. - Unsightly scarring of the skin. - Inflammation (swelling and redness), which may develop around a stitch. - Infection of the surgical site (wound).
 It is usually safe for your child to shower after 2 days but you should check with the healthcare team.
-Let the healthcare team know if your child gets a high temperature, you notice pus in the wound, or if their wound becomes red, sore, or painful.
-An infection usually settles with antibiotics, but your child may need special dressings and their wound may take some time to heal.
-In some cases, another operation might be needed (risk: less than 2 in 100).
-Do not give your child antibiotics unless you are told they need them. - Allergic reaction to the equipment, materials, or medication.
-The healthcare team is trained to detect and treat any reactions that might happen.
-Let the doctor know if your child has any allergies or if they have reacted to any medication or tests in the past.
+Let the healthcare team know if your child gets a high temperature, you notice pus in their wound, or if their wound becomes red, sore or painful.
+An infection usually settles with antibiotics but your child may need another operation (risk: less than 2 in 100).